bcgov/semantic_infer/README.md

 There are 3 ways to use this package: semantic_infer (if you don't need data packages), datapackage_infer (for browser client based data package and semantic inference), and datapackage_infer_filesytem (for file system based data package and semantic inference).

+Starting with version 1.2.0 You can use a config file to override default values.
 ### semantic_infer only
 semantic_infer takes a column name, an array of values and data type as input and returns an object if a match is found else returns 'None'